fdelgadodelapuente/isce2_install/sentinel1_patagonia.md

 ### Dense offsets

 One particular advantage of the TOPS mode with respect to other stripmap modes is the small pixel size in the slant range direction.
-Therefore if your interferogram is decorrelated due to large strain, you can still retrieve deformation from range offsets instead of interferometry (e.g., ).
+Therefore if your interferogram is decorrelated due to large strain, you can still retrieve deformation from range offsets instead of interferometry.
 Due to the small pixel size in range, you can also extract more accurate range than azimuth offsets, which are particularly useful for glaciology.
+Dense offsets are calculated with the ampcor module of ISCE2.

 [Box sizes for ampcor](https://raw.githubusercontent.com/parosen/Geo-SInC/7f89ccfa906e36c12726a663ee3d34c621797214/UNAVCO2021/4.4_Offset_stack_for_velocity_dynamics/support_files/offset_parameters.png).